awillats/clinc/publish/aux/mv0_filt.md

 `full observability`

-### results summary → summary of value closed-loop generally
+### results summary to summary of value closed-loop generally

 Closed-loop control has the disadvantages of being more complex to implement and requires specialized real-time hardware and software, however it has been shown to have multifaceted usefulness in clinical and basic science applications.
 Here we focused on two advantages in particular; First, the capacity for functional lesioning which
 (reversibly) severs inputs to nodes and second, closed-loop control's capacity to precisely shape variance across nodes.
 Both of these advantages facilitate opportunities for closed-loop intervention to reveal more circuit structure than passive observation or even open-loop experiments.